-Breadance, however, impresses with top-tier Woocommerce support right out of the gate with v1.0.
-If you have the Woocommerce plugin installed, you’ll be able to make use of Breakdance’s additional elements and blocks.
-All of the new elements and blocks are styled and ready for customisation, but even with the default settings applied, the vanilla Woocommerce shopping experience inside a Breakdance-powered website feels great.
+Breakdance, however, impresses with top-tier WooCommerce support right out of the gate with v1.0.
+If you have the WooCommerce plugin installed, you’ll be able to make use of Breakdance’s additional elements and blocks.
+All of the new elements and blocks are styled and ready for customisation, but even with the default settings applied, the vanilla WooCommerce shopping experience inside a Breakdance-powered website feels great.

 Breakdance is quite snappy when it comes to working in the backend and editing pages.
 It’s significantly faster than Oxygen when it comes to firing up the editing interface.
 With Oxygen (again, still a terrific builder), tedium would set in rather quickly when you’re hopping between pages to edit and knowing you’re about to be presented with several seconds of mandatory waiting while the libraries fire up.

 The process is much swifter with Breakdance.
 There’s still a very brief moment of loading screen limbo, but editing multiple pages is no longer a laborious effort.
 It would seem that Breakdance, like Bricks Builder, does allow you to open up multiple pages to edit simultaneously by way of browser tabs, though.
 This is a fantastic option for many, I’m sure, but as someone with 50+ tabs (thank you Vivaldi for tab stacking!) up on the regular — I’ll stick with editing one page at a time, flitting across pages as I need.